 This ratchet drum key is very handy for making quick adjustments, as well as turning your lugs while in a tight spot.
-The ratchet design makes it very handy to reach to places that would be more difficult with a traditional drum key (such as pedals and hardware).
+The ratchet design makes it very handy to reach places that would be more difficult with a traditional drum key (such as pedals and hardware).

 The motion of it works like a regular ratchet.

-5. Pearl High Tension Drum Key
+5. Yamaha High Tension Drum Key

 Standard drum keys can be a little awkward for high tension drums, such as marching drums.
 If you want to get both hands in on the action and quickly tune your drums very high, then this is a very solid and sturdy option for you.